 Now that you have information on the details of both Zoho Books and QuickBooks Online, you might be wondering what benefits each one has that can help tip the scales in one direction or another.

-One of the biggest benefits of Zoho Books is that it is considerably less expensive than QuickBooks’ plans.
+One of the biggest benefits of Zoho Books is that it offers a free plan, which makes it considerably less expensive than QuickBooks’ plans.
 Additionally, it can be used on Windows devices, while the QuickBooks Online app isn’t compatible with this software.

 Another pro of Zoho Books is their customer service.
 Customer reviews consistently tout the quality and speed of Zoho Books’ customer service.